Hi everybody.

 It's a blend I've created.

-Straight from the pot and some water as well as two small brushes.
+As well as two small brushes.

-So I start with protecting my hands and let's begin.
+So I start with protecting my hands.

-My surface is,
+My surface is.

 I think it's 24 by 36 newsprint.